With spring time just around the corner, I bet y'all are raring to get your gear ready for walleye season!

 This rod is made using Ugly Tech Construction and added graphite, making it a lightweight rod, while also providing you with power and increased sensitivity.
 And as always, the Shakespeare Elite features Ugly Stik’s patented Clear Tip designed, which delivers added strength exactly where you want it.

 Finally, this Ugly Stik has stainless steel guides for even more strength and durability, on top of that, it features a conventional-style reel seat with a cushioned stainless steel hood.
+If you opt for this model, remember to get a good spincast reel to pair it with.

 Another stellar walleye rod from the Ugly Stik brand is the Tiger Elite Spinning rod, which is built with the brand’s renown Ugly Tech construction.
 But on top of this, the Tiger Elite spinning rod also features a fighting-length EVA handle with a contoured grip for added comfort while fishing for walleye.